-A student is placed on academic warning at the end of any term that his/her cumulative grade point average (GPA) is less than a 2.0.
+A student is placed on academic warning at the end of any semester that his/her cumulative grade point average (GPA) is less than a 2.0.

-A student is placed on academic probation if his/her cumulative GPA falls below a 2.0 for two successive terms.
+A student is placed on academic probation if his/her cumulative GPA falls below a 2.0 for two successive semesters.

-Continued probation occurs when the student earns a minimum 2.0 term grade point average and the cumulative GPA remains below 2.0.
+Continued probation occurs when the student earns a minimum 2.0 semester grade point average and the cumulative GPA remains below 2.0.
 The student is returned to good standing when the cumulative GPA is 2.0 or higher.

 A student placed on academic probation or a student on continued probation is restricted to enrolling in no more than thirteen semester hours as outlined below:

 It is recommended that the student meet with an academic advisor to develop success strategies.

-A student on academic probation is placed on academic suspension when the term grade point average and the cumulative grade point average fall below 2.0.
+A student on academic probation is placed on academic suspension when the semester grade point average and the cumulative grade point average fall below 2.0.
 A student placed on academic suspension is suspended for a minimum of one full semester and then must petition the college for readmissions.
 Please contact Enrollment Services for assistance.

 A student returning from suspension who earns a semester GPA of 2.0 or above will not be suspended for that particular semester, even though they may not have a cumulative GPA of 2.0 This performance shows promise and, if continued, will result in good academic standing.
 Under these circumstances, such a student will continue on academic probation.